Skip to the main content.

 Ordinary shares vs conditional shares: what’s the difference?

-When people think of shares, they usually think of Ordinary Shares, otherwise known as Common Shares.
+When people think of shares, they usually think of ordinary shares, otherwise known as 'common shares'.
+But there's more than one way to share equity.

 What are ordinary shares?

 It’s pretty standard for business owners to distribute equity this way.
-A survey we conducted last year found that most firms opt for Ordinary Shares.
+A survey we conducted found that most firms opt for ordinary shares.

-The thing is, Ordinary Shares are just that - ordinary.
-And sometimes, problematic.
-Ordinary Shares are issued without any strings attached, which is risky.
+Ordinary shares are issued without any strings attached, which is risky.
 What if they don’t deliver as promised?

 Don’t be ordinary, be different.

-Not everyone knows this, but other types of shares offer greater control and flexibility, like Conditional Shares
+Not everyone knows this, but other types of shares offer greater control and flexibility as those shares can be conditional.

-Unlike Ordinary Shares, Conditional Shares are exactly that - conditional.
-Meaning that set criteria must be met before all or some of the equity is released.
-We’re talking about KPIs and other performance-based milestones or time-related conditions.
+In other words, conditions must be met before all or some of the equity is released, such as KPIs and other performance-based milestones or time-related conditions.

 That way, everyone knows where they stand and what must be achieved in order to earn their slice of the action.
 And you can rest assured knowing that you’re not giving away precious equity for little return.